 8. Tour the Villa Balbianello

 - Opening Hours: Opens daily from 10:00 am to 6:00 pm

-- Tip how to visit it: Make sure you don’t miss your ferry – the last one departs at 6:40 p.m.
+- Tip on how to visit it: Make sure you don’t miss your ferry – the last one departs at 6:40 p.m.
 You can check the ferry schedule here.

 Villa Balbianello is a famous villa that has appeared in many great movies, including Star Wars and Casino Royale.
 This property is surrounded only by nature, a lush manicured garden, and a brilliant lake.
 You should definitely request a guided tour and discover all the intricacies of the villa.

 I visited Lake Como in July, and it is hot during summertime.
-If you are also visiting during hot months, think about light clothes and comfortable shoes to walk and explore during the day.
+If you are also visiting during the hot months, think about light clothes and comfortable shoes to walk and explore during the day.
 Leave your pair of high heels at home, as the villages are hilly, and you won’t need them.